Blue Point Juniper Trees

 Never fertilize a plant with a chemical fertilizer if the plant looks sick or wilted.
 If a plant is struggling due to a disease or root problems, the fertilizer will only add stress to it's life.
 Try to cure the problem before adding fertilizer.
 Lastly, always read the label on your fertilizer bag, and follow the instructions.

-For the best results follow these guidelines.
+For the best results follow these guidelines

-HOW TO PLANT BLUE POINT JUNIPER
+HOW TO PLANT A BLUE POINT JUNIPER

-We suggest when planting your newly purchased Blue Point Juniper plants that you dig a hole twice as wide as the root system but not deeper.
+We suggest when planting your newly purchased Blue Point Juniper Trees that you dig a hole twice as wide as the root system but not deeper.
 Depending on the quality of your existing soil you may need to add a locally sourced compost or topsoil to the back-fill soil.
 We do not recommend using straight topsoil or compost as a back-fill soil because more times than not these products will retain entirely to much moisture and will cause the root system to rot.
 Adding compost or topsoil will help the young feeder roots of Blue Point Juniper to spread through the loose, nutrient rich soil, much easier than if you used solely the existing soil which more times than not will be hard and compacted.
 The most common cause of plant death after transplanting is planting the new plant to deep.
 That is why we do not recommend planting in a hole any deeper than the soil line of the plant in the pot.
 A good rule is that you should still be able to see the soil the plant was grown in after back-filling the hole.
 Bio-tone starter fertilizer is a great starter fertilizer that provides plants with mycorrhizae fungus.
 It is a naturally occuring beneficial fungus that colonizes on the new growing roots of plants.
 It creates a barrier between the roots of the plant and fungus and pathogens that can cause root rot.
 We love this product and use it on all plants we install in our own gardens.
 Bio-tone is a gardeners best friend and can help guarantee your success.

-HOW TO FERTILIZE BLUE POINT JUNIPER
+HOW TO FERTILIZE BLUE POINT JUNIPER TREES

-Upright junipers such as Blue Point Juniper grow best if they are fertilized lightly in the spring once frost has passed with a well-balanced, extended-release, fertilizer such as espoma Tree-tone or Holly tone to provide the extra acid that junipers crave.
-Fertilize Blue point juniper again in late summer to mid-fall.
+Upright junipers such as Blue Point Juniper Trees grow best if they are fertilized lightly in the spring once frost has passed with a well-balanced, extended-release, fertilizer such as espoma Tree-tone or Holly tone to provide the extra acid that junipers crave.
+Fertilize Blue Point Juniper Trees again in late summer to mid-fall.
 Either chemical fertilizers or organic matter can be used successfully with Junipers.
 Since an organic method of applying manure and/or compost around the roots, produces excellent results and also improves the condition of the soil, this would be an excellent first line of attack.
 Organic additions to the soil can also be combined with a shot of chemical fertilizer for maximum effect.
-If chemical fertilizers are used on your Blue Point Juniper, applying a slow-release, balanced fertilizer once a year is probably the simplest solution.
+If chemical fertilizers are used on your Blue Point Juniper Trees, applying a slow-release, balanced fertilizer once a year is probably the simplest solution.
 There are many slow-release fertilizers on the market.
 If you can find a fertilizer formulated for shrubs and trees, this fertilizer would work well on Junipers.
 However, slow-release is certainly not the only way to fertilizer Junipers such as Blue Point Juniper.
 A less expensive fast release fertilizer such as a 10-10-10 will work just as well if applied twice during the early spring and early summer.

-HOW TO WATER BLUE POINT JUNIPERS
+HOW TO WATER BLUE POINT JUNIPERS TREES

-After back filling and lightly compacting the 50/50 mix of existing soil and compost give the Blue Point Juniper a good deep watering.
+After back filling and lightly compacting the 50/50 mix of existing soil and compost give Blue Point Juniper Trees a good deep watering.
 This is not to be rushed.
 Most of the water you put on the plant at first will run away from the plant until the soil is soaked.
 A general rule of thumb is to count to 5 for every one gallon of pot size.
 For example a one gallon pot would be watered until you count to 5 a three gallon pot would be 15 and so on.
 Check the plant daily for the first week or so and then every other day there after.
 Water using the counting method for the first few weeks.
 Gator bag Jr. can be used to help aid in this process and also provide plants with a good soaking due to the slow release of the water into the root-zone of the plant.
 Soaker Hoses can also be used to water when planting a long hedge.

-We highly recommend that you mulch your Blue Point Juniper with either a ground hardwood mulch or a ground cypress mulch depending on your local availability.
+We highly recommend that you mulch your Blue Point Juniper Trees with either a ground hardwood mulch or a ground cypress mulch depending on your local availability.
 Any type of mulch will do but cypress or hardwood mulch will be of a higher quality and provide better nutrition overall as they breakdown.
 Mulching helps to keep weeds away which will compete with your new investment for water and nutrients.
 A 2 to 3 inch layer of mulch is sufficient but remember to take care not to cover any part of the stem of the plant with mulch.
 Its better to leave a one inch gap of space between the mulch and the stem or trunk of the plant.